1 in Sleep Product Research

-2. Heavy and big persons should, our research shows, pay special attention to mattress thickness because it can strongly affect owner satisfaction.
+2. Heavy and big people should, our research shows, pay special attention to mattress thickness because it can strongly affect owner satisfaction.
 (See details below.)

 3. If you are over 450 pounds as an individual or you and your partner together weigh over 750 pounds, your options are unclear because mattress manufacturers often say that these are the weight limits for their mattresses.

-A mattress is often available in different thicknesses, such as 6, 8, 9, 10, 11 and 12 inches and even thicker.
+A mattress is often available in various thicknesses, such as 6, 8, 9, 10, 11 and 12 inches and even thicker.
 Our collected owner experience data confirms that the heavier a person is the thicker the mattress they will probably need.
 Specifically, the support part of the mattress (whether it be springs, foam or latex) should be at least 6 inches thick and ideally make up the majority of the mattress' overall thickness.

 Sleeping on a mattress that is too thin for a person's weight will often result in excessive firmness and lack of comfort, especially for side sleepers.
 If you prefer a firm mattress, however, then it is possible you may be satisfied with a thinner model regardless of your weight.

 The charts below show owner satisfaction levels for different mattress thicknesses based on weight categories.

 As the above chart shows, 200-250 lbs individuals are often satisfied with a 9-, 10-, or 11-inch thick mattresses.
-Consequently, buying a thicker mattress than this may be a waste of money considering that mattresses are often priced by their thickness.
+Consequently, buying a mattress thicker than 11 inches may be a waste of money considering that mattresses are often priced by their thickness.

-As the above chart shows, 250-300 lbs persons should probably not purchase a mattress that is less than nine-inches thick.
+As the above chart shows, 250-300 lbs individuals should probably not purchase a mattress that is less than nine-inches thick.

-As the above chart shows, 300-400 lbs persons should probably avoid a mattress that is less than 10- or 11-inches thick.
+As the above chart shows, 300-400 lbs individuals should probably avoid a mattress that is less than 10- or 11-inches thick.